Dennis Jürgensen

 Dennis Jürgensen (born 3 February 1961) is one of the most popular Danish writers for kids and young adults.
-A study among Danish kids from 11 to 18 years showed that 90% knew who Jürgensen was and the fanclub got many members.
+A study among Danish kids from 11 to 18 years showed that 90% knew who Jürgensen was and the fanclub has many members.

 Writing style

 Jürgensen is mostly a writer for the youth but as he has said himself some of his books should be considered to be for adults.
 He has written in almost any genre but his most preferred genres are fantasy, science fiction and horror or a combination of those three.
 But he has also written crime-books, books about love and realistic novels.

 Humor is an ongoing feature, a thing he focuses a lot on.
 One of his idols, Stephen King, once said his biggest wish was that someone would die of terror after reading his book.
 To that Jürgensen has remarked that his biggest wish is that someone will laugh so hard from reading his book that people in the bus will turn around and look at him.